 Clear the print spooler files where the Operating Systems store printing jobs temporarily, deleting these file will allow the print spooler to start freshly and run smoothly next time.

 Go to C -> Windows -> System32 -> Spool -> Printers and delete all files inside this folder.
 This is the location that OS keeps the printing jobs before sending to printers.
 Once you deleted these files, print queue will be cleared.
-The same location is applicable for latest Windows 10 and 8.1 too.
+The same location is applicable for the latest Windows 10 and 8.1 too.

 One of the above steps would have solved the print spooler keeps stopping automatically issue on your Windows desktop or laptop computer.